Grain Harvest Management Scheme

 On road enforcement

-Vehicles and combinations participating in the scheme will be subject to on-road inspections by NHVR and local council inspectors and police officers.
+Vehicles and combinations participating in the scheme will be subject to on-road inspections by NHVR, local council inspectors and police officers.

 2022/27 Participating councils

-Local councils may decide to participate in the scheme for the complete period or for specific time periods and may also specify access conditions.
+Local councils can participate in the scheme for the complete period or for specific time periods and may also specify access conditions.

 Participating Council | Participation Dates | Conditions of Access | Excluded Area(s)/Routes(s) |